 When students start at Harrow Way they are issued with a Student Diary.
 The Student Diary should be brought to school every day and all homework tasks written in it.
 The diary is also a means by which you can communicate with the Tutor, including explaining any absences.
 Parents are asked to check and sign this each week and your child's Tutor will do likewise.
-The Student Diary contains important information for your child including timetable, homework timetable, and spaces for absence notes, a basic equipment list, and guidelines regarding lateness.
+The Student Diary contains important information for your child including timetable, a basic equipment list, and guidelines regarding lateness.
 It is also used for general written communication between home and school, for example notification of a forthcoming appointment or notes to explain days when your child has been absent.
-The reward stamps your child receives in lessons will be recorded in the Student Diary as well.
+The reward stamps your child receives in lessons for following our 3 simple rules will be recorded in the Student Diary as well.

-WHAT EXTRA CURRICULAR ACTIVITIES ARE ON OFFER?
+WHAT EXTRACURRICULAR ACTIVITIES ARE ON OFFER?

 The school offers many opportunities for students to enrich their education and experience.
 Individual clubs, visits and activities are arranged each year.
-The full range of clubs and activities currently available is given below.
+The range of clubs and activities currently available throughout the year is given below.